 These answers should come in easily.

-To ease your decision-process, I’ve talked with 9 professionals, all of whom are or have been in the past employees, freelancers, and social media agencies.
+To ease your decision process, I talked to 9 professionals, all of whom are or have been in the past employees, freelancers, and social media agencies.

-Again, I stress on the fact that both agency and an in-house team will always work, what’s important is what’s more time efficient and money-wise better for you.
-Stepping up your social media game.
+Again, I stress the fact that both agency and an in-house team will always work; what’s important is what’s more time efficient and money-wise better for you.
+It’s all about stepping up your social media game.

 Make sure to get a thorough portfolio and proposal from the agency or candidates to make sure they know what they are doing – have a plan of action, understand social media marketing as it relates to your industry and know the best ways to optimize your social media marketing efforts” says Samantha Savory at Savory PR.